 BBC Food and Farming Awards

-One such was Andrew Whitley who has made and continues to make a huge contribution to putting real bread back on the British table.
+One such was Andrew Whitley.
+He’s made and continues to make a huge contribution to putting real bread back on the British table.
 Since his book, Bread Matters, published in 2006, TV programmes, real bread bakeries, publications, community bakers and blog posts have been springing up all over the country, in fact all over the world.
 Andrew was instrumental in setting up the Real Bread campaign in 2009.
+I joined that year whilst I was on one of Andrew’s bread making courses.
 Those who follow me on Twitter will know from my handle that I’m a keen advocate.
 In 2011, one of my nominations finally made it through and Andrew won a Special Judges Award.
+Hoorah!

 Sadly chocolate has not yet featured in these awards, but I live in hope that one day it will.
 I’m not sure if posthumous nominations are allowed, but I have put forward Mott Green for the adventurous and ethical work he did in setting up the Grenada Chocolate Company.
 His tragic death just before the Food Programme aired its broadcast, the chocolate world of Mott Green, could not have been more untimely.